 What is the purpose of mentoring?

 The purpose of mentoring is to support and encourage personal and professional development.
-Through guidance, sharing experiences, and offering insights, mentoring helps you achieve your goals, enhancing skills, and navigate challenges effectively.
+Through guidance, sharing experiences, and offering insights, mentoring helps you achieve your goals, enhance skills, and navigate challenges effectively.

 What is the overall goal of the mentoring program?